Field-Level Auditing: General Information

 • A user views the complete audit trail for all audited forms.
 To view this audit trail, the user should have access to the Audit History (SM205530) inquiry form.

 • A user views the audit trail for a particular record directly from the audited form, to which the user needs to have access.
 The predefined Field-Level Audit role should be assigned to this user, which causes the Audit History command on the Tools menu of the form title bar to become available to the user.
-The user can open any audited form, select a document created by using the form, and click Tools > Audit History to view the audit trail for the selected document.
+The user can open any audited form, select a record created by using the form, and click Tools > Audit History to view the audit trail for the selected record.

 Tip: The predefined Administrator role has complete access to all of the forms mentioned in these user scenarios.